 Assuming you haven’t set Windows up to sign you in automatically, Windows allows an unlimited number of password attempts for local user accounts at the sign in screen.
 While it’s handy if you can’t remember your password, it also offers other people who have physical access to your PC an unlimited number of tries to get in.
 While there are still ways people can bypass or reset a password, setting up your PC to temporarily suspend sign in attempts after several failed attempts can at least help prevent casual break-in attempts if you’re using a local user account.
 Here’s how to get it set up.

-Important Note: This setting can also let somebody prank you by incorrectly entering the password 3 times and lock you out for 30 minutes.
+A couple of quick notes before you get started.
+Using this setting can let somebody prank you by incorrectly entering the password several times and thus locking you out of your PC for a time.
 It would be wise to have another administrator account that can unlock the regular account.
-Either way, use caution with this setting.

 net accounts /lockoutthreshold:3